 A light tile with a comic style image of a red-haired woman looking thoughtful, crossing her arms.
 Text reads: "Know where your candidates stand.
 Click here to explore WHGNE's 2025 Federal Election Scorecard and hear from your candidates."

-We invited candidates from Victoria standing for the Senate, and Candidates from the electorates of Indi, Nicholls and McEwen to fill out our Know where your Candidates Stand Federal Election Questionnaire by 23 April.
+We invited candidates from Victoria standing for the Senate, and Candidates from the electorates of Indi, Nicholls and McEwen to fill out our Know where your Candidates Stand Federal Election Questionnaire.

 Flip through our candidate scorecard. to get an idea of where your candidates stand on issues of regional and national importance.
 We’ve added quotes from candidates that expand on their policy positions in the areas of Health Equity, Gender Equality and the Prevention of Gender-Based Violence, Closing the Gap to improve outcomes in First Nations communities, and Climate, Housing and the Wellbeing of Future Generations.